Pennsylvania man accused of moving corpse in New Jersey

-SOMERVILLE, N.J.
-(AP) — Authorities say a Pennsylvania man moved and concealed a woman’s body in a highway median after she had died in a New Jersey motel.
+SOMERVILLE, N.J. — Authorities say a Pennsylvania man moved and concealed a woman’s body in a highway median after she had died in a New Jersey motel.

 Prosecutors in Somerset County have charged 32-year-old David DeSantos of Henryville, Pennsylvania, with disturbing human remains.
 Authorities also are looking for 26-year-old Nicole Barbour of Ringwood as an accomplice.